locka99/cpp-to-rust-book/setting_up_rust/index.md

 Either way, when you follow the instructions rustup-init will download.

-The installer will put rustc, cargo, and rustup in your bin directory which is ~\/.cargo\/bin on Unix and %USERPROFILE%.cargo.\bin on Windows.
-It will also set your PATH so that you can open a terminal and type rustc, cargo, rustup etc.
+The installer will download and install put rustc, cargo, and rustup in your bin directory which is `~/.cargo/bin` on Unix and `%USERPROFILE%.cargo.\bin` on Windows.
+It will also set your `PATH` environment variable so that you can open a terminal and type rustc, cargo, rustup etc.

 Once rustup is installed you can use the tool to: